Keto vs Mediterranean Diet: Which Wins?

 Research in the last year suggests that the Mediterranean diet can protect brain health.
 It has been shown to slow down the cognitive decline that results in dementia.

-It’s interesting to note, though, that the combination of the Mediterranean and DASH diets (MIND) has gained more respect in terms of protecting the brain against rapid cognitive decline.
+It’s interesting to note, though, that the combination of the Mediterranean and DASH diets (Mediterranean-DASH intervention for neurodegenerative delay) has gained more respect in terms of protecting the brain against rapid cognitive decline.
+Multiple studies have shown promising results with the ketogenic plan on neurological disorders like epilepsy, dementia, ALS, and metabolic disorders.

 Required Effort